-- This is for the treatment of severe respiratory distress AND acute pulmonary edema (regardless of origin) or COPD. - CPAP should be considered as additive therapy to the bronchoconstriction (specifically COPD exacerbation) or acute cardiogenic pulmonary edema medical directives, not a replacement. - CPAP may be interrupted momentarily to administer nitroglycerin (salbutamol can be administered via MDI port). - CPAP is not used to treat an asthma exacerbation. - CPAP should be discontinued when the patient becomes hypotensive (SBP < 100 mmHg) as described in the conditions of the directive.
+- This is for the treatment of severe respiratory distress AND acute pulmonary edema (regardless of origin) or COPD. - CPAP should be considered as additive therapy to the bronchoconstriction (specifically COPD exacerbation) or acute cardiogenic pulmonary edema medical directives, not a replacement. - CPAP may be interrupted momentarily to administer nitroglycerin (salbutamol can be administered via MDI per the March 2018 ALS PCS version 4.5 March 2018, Version 4.5 Page | 44 port).

+- CPAP is not used to treat an asthma exacerbation. - CPAP should be discontinued when the patient has SBP < 100 mmHg as described in the conditions of the directive.

-SUPRAGLOTTIC AIRWAY MEDICAL DIRECTIVE - AUXILIARY
+SUPRAGLOTTIC AIRWAY MEDICAL DIRECTIVE- AUXILIARY